Solar & Battery Installation San Francisco Local Installers & Quotes

 Understanding Solar & Battery System Costs

-Solar installation costs in San Francisco start at approximately $10,945 for a 6.6 kW system, with a 10 kWh battery bringing the total to around $15,481.
-Solar systems typically achieve payback in around 6.3 years, whilst adding battery storage extends the payback period but provides greater energy independence.
+A 13.8 kW solar system at approximately $19,872 in San Francisco can pay for itself through reduced electricity bills — often in under 9.2 years.
+Solar systems typically achieve payback in around 9.2 years, whilst adding battery storage extends the payback period but provides greater energy independence.

 Pricing includes equipment, labour, and taxes.
 Use the sliders to adjust system size and battery capacity, observing how changes impact total cost and payback.